7/11 (song): Music video

 On November 21, 2014, a music video for the song was released on Beyoncé's official YouTube account.
-The clip was shot in the style of a home-made visual with the singer dancing at various locations: patio, balcony, hotel suite, and a bathroom.
-It starts with Beyoncé dancing on a balcony dressed with a sweatshirt with the word "Kale", leopard print panties and knee pads; from there it proceeds to a hotel suite.
-Beyoncé is joined by five female dancers to perform a choreography.
+The clip was shot in the style of a home-made visual with the singer dancing at various locations around the Beverly Presidential Suite at the Beverly Wilshire Hotel in Los Angeles, including: the patio, balcony, bedroom, and a bathroom.
+It starts with Beyoncé dancing on a balcony dressed with a sweatshirt with the word "Kale", with dance moves that resembles clock hands and a tribal war dance with leopard print panties and knee pads; from there it proceeds to a hotel suite.
+Beyoncé is joined by five female dancers throughout the video.
 Other scenes show her rolling dice on her dancer's buttock and blowing her hair with a dryer.
 She is also seen getting out of a present box in front of a Christmas tree and dialing a phone number on her foot.
 The clip finishes with Beyoncé blowing a New Year whistle while wearing glasses shaped in the form of the number 2015.
 Throughout the whole video, the singer is seen passing through quick cuts and wardrobe changes.
 The scenes shot at the balcony were filmed using a fisheye camera.
 Beyoncé's daughter Blue Ivy Carter also makes a cameo appearance.